The object of Powerball is to choose a total of six (6) numbers and hope that the numbers drawn match the ones you chose.

 If you choose to specify the numbers yourself, you select five distinct numbers between 1 and 69, and one "Powerball" number between 1 and 26.
 The Powerball can be the same as one of the first five numbers, because it is drawn from a separate number pool from the first five numbers.

-The jackpot starts at $40 million and grows by a minimum of $10 million each time a drawing has no jackpot winner(s).
-(The starting jackpot amount was lowered to $20 million during the 2020 pandemic.)
+The jackpot starts at $20 million and grows each time a drawing has no jackpot winner(s).

 When you play Powerball, you must select either the Cash Option or the Jackpot Annuity.
 With the Cash Option you choose to receive your portion of the Present Cash value of the advertised jackpot in one lump sum.
 The Jackpot Annuity awards you your portion of the full amount of the estimated jackpot, payable in 30 annual installments (over 29 years).
 Note: in some states you do not specify the cash option until you redeem your winning ticket.